 The Certified Board Member Program is comprised of several training sessions designed to meet the developmental needs of individual board members.
 Training sessions within the core focus primarily on information giving and skill development.
 Each training session is designed specifically for board members and addresses the topics from a policy leader’s perspective.

-24 of the 96 points must be earned through prescribed training offered by FSBA in the curricular areas of School Finance, Policy Governance, and Personnel and Bargaining Issues.
-These topics cover an extensive amount of material and are offered annually in a Forum format.
-Attendance at the Finance 2.0 Forum does not satisfy the CBM requirement to attend the original Finance Forum.
+A minimum of 96 points (1 point = 1 hour of training) are required to receive the CBM distinction.
+20 of the 96 points must be earned through prescribed training offered by FSBA in the curricular areas of School Finance, Policy Governance, and Bargaining 101.
+These topics cover an extensive amount of material and are offered biennially in a Forum format.
+The remaining points can be earned by attending FSBA conferences, webinars, or online training.

-• 4 hours Bargaining 101 (Knowledge) via FSBA Forum
+• 3 hours Bargaining 101 via FSBA Forum

 Board members must document training hours by completing and submitting an official FSBA CBM form.
 Click HERE to access event-specific and generic CBM forms.